DooberJaz/Moores-Mod/README.md

 **CPUs** - The final goal of this mod is to have a 1 block CPU within minecraft, though multiple setbacks have impacted this.
 Additionally, explaining a CPU within the bounds of the game would be a huge challenge.
 However, one day I'd still like to try.

 **Bug fixes** - I still have quite a few bugs, which sucks.
 Fixing these is a priority currently.
 Please let me know if you find any bugs.

+**Code Documentation** - Yeah I'm just putting this off for now :p

+## Explanation of Whats in This Repo

+**Java** - The java code for the mod.
+Contains all the code for blocks, crafting etc. Not yet properly documented.

+**Resources** - Textures and texture assignment files, as well as any crafting recipes.
+Mostly in Json format so have fun with that!

+**.jar file** - Hopefully a downloadable file that will allow you to run my mod?
+Otherwise just get it at [this link](https://www.curseforge.com/minecraft/mc-mods/mooresmod), or get the modpack at this link *link pending*